5 reasons why people go hungry

 So many refugee fathers, like Nazir, put hungry children to bed each night.
 They listen to their sons and daughters cry for food, knowing they have none to give.
 Nazir has endured this pain for three years.
 As a Christian, he fled persecution in Iraq with his two, young children and found safety in a nearby country.
 But, he couldn’t get a work visa.
 With no income, he has constantly struggled to provide.
 Not long ago, donors like you cared enough to help him buy groceries for his children and offer them some comfort in the midst of harsh, refugee life.

 Stand between a family and starvation.
 People like Levi barely make ends meet each day, and when mishaps happen—like Levi’s bicycle accident—they risk starvation.
 This man broke his left leg in a crash on the way home from his construction job.
 His wife could no longer buy food because he couldn’t work.
-But, donors like you sent aid to fill their plates and bless their hearts.
+We Levi felt cast out and useless, donors like you saw his needs and felt compassion.
+You sent aid to fill their plates and bless their hearts, giving Levi and his wife hope for the future.

 5. Malnourished mothers